polterguy/polterguy.github.io/tutorials/getting-started/index.md

 database connection later.
 You also need to choose the correct _database type_ - Implying MySQL or Microsoft SQL Server, depending upon what database type you want to use Magic with.
 Click _"Save"_, and Magic will spend some few seconds configuring.

 ## 4. Crudify your database

-Select your database, then choose _"All tables"_.
+Select your database, then click _"Crudify all tables"_.
-Click _"Crudify all"_.
 After a couple of seconds, you'll have CRUD HTTP endpoints wrapping every single table in your database.

 ## 5. Generate your frontend

 Choose the _"Frontend"_ tab, select a template, give your app a name, select modules to crudify, and click _"Generate"_.
 After a couple of seconds, you'll get a zip file.
-Unzip the file Magic gave you, open a terminal/command prompt, go to the folder where the zip file was unzipped, and type `npm link`.
+Unzip the file Magic gave you, open a terminal window, go to the folder where the zip file was unzipped, and type `npm link`.
 When npm link is done, type the following into the same terminal window.